alexpaul6363/Power-Transformer-Design/README.md

 Prepared using AutoCAD 2021.

 # How to Use
-Download the repository or clone it: git clone https://github.com/username/Transformer-Design-AutoCAD.git Open Transformer.dwg in AutoCAD.
+Download the repository or clone it: https://github.com/alexpaul6363/Power-Transformer-Design Open Transformer.dwg in AutoCAD.
 If you don’t have AutoCAD, view Transfromer Drawing Images.zip